Cheap Car Insurance

 Took your advice and added my mum to my car insurance and saved £500 #mumstheword.

-Tweak your job description – some save £100s
+Can legitimately tweaking your job description save £100s?

 Another quick win is tweaking your job description (legitimately of course).
 An illustrator is often cheaper than an artist, an editor than a journalist, a PA than a secretary.